 The day-to-day management of Operational Risk within the Bank is through maintenance of a comprehensive system of internal controls.
 An effective internal control system is a combination of a strong control environment and appropriate internal control procedures.
-These internal controls comprise preventive, detective, escalation and corrective controls.
+These internal controls comprise of preventive, detective, directive and corrective controls.